 Here are five of the most common foot ailments:

 - Athlete’s foot: This is a contagious condition that is caused by a fungus and marked by itchy, burning skin.
 Twenty percent of survey participants reported experiencing athlete’s foot at one point in their lives.

 - Foot fatigue: Sometimes your feet can grow sore as a result of overuse.
 When this happens, soaking your feet in Epsom salts or massaging your feet with lotions or oils can often help.
 Twenty-six percent of survey participants reported having foot fatigue.
 While this can be treated at home, it is best to check with your podiatrist to be sure that foot fatigue isn’t hinting towards something more serious.

 - Calluses: These dry patches of thickened skin are especially common in South Florida where sandals are the norm.
 Twenty-seven percent of participants had calluses at one point, but wearing proper footwear can prevent calluses from developing.

-- Sprained ankle: One of the more common culprits for foot pain, a sprained ankle could be the result of a fall or a sport related injury.
+- Sprained ankle: One of the more common culprits of foot pain, a sprained ankle could be the result of a fall or a sports-related injury.
 According to certain estimates, 25,000 ankles are sprained daily.
 Over 30 percent of survey responders had sprained an ankle at one point.